 14 August 2020 Certification on the ground

 ‘Chichibu Mayu’ means ‘cocoon-shaped marshmallow’ in Japanese and is the name of the world’s first forest-born sweets to achieve SGEC/PEFC certification.

-The forest sweets are made from the sap of maple trees that grow in the SGEC/PEFC-certified municipal forests of Chichibu in the Saitama Prefecture in Japan.
+The forest sweets are made from the sap of maple trees grown in the SGEC/PEFC-certified municipal forests of Chichibu in Saitama, Japan.

 Chichibu Mayu resembles a fluffy marshmallow, and can be eaten by itself, dipped into coffee or melted on bread.